dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 # Prelude on Why I update to Atmosphere from SXOS
 - I first encountered the dreaded **Error 2002-4153** in the first few seconds when launching recent titles like New Pokemon Snap, Monster Hunter Rise, and Super Mario + Bowser's Fury.
 Many had pointed this error to a possible corrupted microSD card, so I format the microSD into FAT32 since some users reported that NS have a funky exFAT driver that sometimes caused corruption issues.
 With FAT32 I had to split my XCI into each files of 4GB using SAP tool.
 Even with it, I am still facing the same 20.xxx error when launching those recent titles.

+After updating to Atmosphere, the same problem persist!
 - I then suspect that it could be the Installer Manager that I used to install the NSP, which is Awoo-Installer at first.
 So I tried Tinfoil.
 Again the same error in the first few seconds on boot.
 To make sure my previous games that used to work in SXOS, I converted a couple of the XCI into NSP, and alas it works without freeze!
 So this could only means one thing...
 - Turned out that the error is caused by the XCI that I downloaded from HBG using TotalCommander (FileManager) via rclone mount.
 To be safe, it is better to use `rclone copy ...` instead of a mounted file manager.
 I am still puzzled as to why this happen, and I am sure my HDD did not powered off unexpectedly the last time.
 I confirm that it is indeed the files because the error only occured on all the games I downloaded in the same day.
 Checking the checksums and I found that they are DIFFERENT!
 So my suspecious is correct!
 - **P/S: I was about to update the firmware on the emuNAND using Daydream as the last resort, glad I didn't do that and is able to pinpoint the issue!**